Cloudneeti/Cloudneeti_SaaS_Docs/docs/cloudneetiRemediation/awsRemediation.md

         \# cd remediation-framework

-4.Deploy remediation framework in AWS account which need to be remediated.
+4. Deploy remediation framework in AWS account which need to be remediated.

     \# verify-local-account-remediation-setup.sh -a \<AWS-account-id\>